 Additional information regarding student teaching is available in the Office of Field Placement and State Certification, BFH 116.
+See the Student Teaching Handbook for information and policies relating specifically to student teaching.

 VII.
 EDUCATION COURSE SELECTION AND PRE-REGISTRATION GUIDELINES